Recidiviz/recidiviz.org/README.md

 1. The app is simple at this point so we specify a single entry point, `src/index.js`, and a single output bundle, `app.bundle.js`.
 Output is configured to dynamically create bundles based on entry points.
 If additional bundles are desired, simply add an additional entry point to the `entry` property.
 1. Production bundles and assets will be written to the `build` directory.
 This directory is wiped clean each time a production build is initiated.
-1. We use `HtmlWebpackPlugin` to dynamically insert generated bundles to `index.html` during production build.
+1. We use `HtmlWebpackPlugin` to dynamically insert generated bundles to `index.html` during production builds.
 For this reason, you won't find any JavaScript bundle references in `src/index.html`.
 The resulting production version of `index.html` will be written to the `build` directory.
 If you inspect that file, you'll see the dynamically generated `<script>` tags with our bundle(s).

 #### Bundle analysis
 We have configured `BundleAnalyzerPlugin` to facilitate bundle analysis.
 This can be useful for managing bundle bloat or spotting unnecessary dependencies.
 For convenience, a yarn script has been created to launch the bundle analyzer tool.
 To run this, execute the following command: